-Disclosure: Roles and responsibilities of the Chair, CEO and other directors with commitments.
+Disclosure: Roles and responsibilities of the Chair, CEO and other Directors with commitments.
 Describe the roles of the Committees

-The Board retains ultimate accountability for good governance and is responsible for monitoring the activities of the executive team.
-No one individual director has unfettered powers of decision.
+The Board retains ultimate accountability for good governance and is responsible for monitoring the activities of the Executive team.
+No one individual Director has unfettered powers of decision.

-The Chairman has the responsibility for ensuring that the Board discharges its responsibilities and is also responsible for facilitating full and constructive contributions from each member of the Board in determination of the Group's strategy and overall commercial objectives.
+The Chair has the responsibility for ensuring that the Board discharges its responsibilities and is also responsible for facilitating full and constructive contributions from each member of the Board in determination of the Group's strategy and overall commercial objectives.
 Nicholas Clayton engages with shareholders and other stakeholder groups to ensure a strong relationship between them and the Company.

-Jeremy Bridglalsingh, CEO, works closely with the Chairman, and is the executive director who is based permanently in Trinidad, although he travels frequently to the UK for Board meetings, shareholder meetings, roadshows and other business commitments.
-Jeremy is accountable to the Board for the financial performance of the business.
+Jeremy Bridglalsingh, CEO, works closely with the Chair, and is the Executive Director who is based permanently in Trinidad, although he travels frequently to the UK for Board meetings, shareholder meetings, roadshows and other business commitments.
+Jeremy is accountable to the Board for the financial and operational performance of the Company.